-- 1. Select the Policies menu and click on your policy. - 2.
+- Select the Security > Policies menu and click on your policy. - 2.
 Select a rule set. - 3.
 Click on the Devices > General tab.
 Access to all devices is allowed by default and rules are disabled.
 Enable them by clicking on on the left if you want to block access (Protection mode) or monitor access (Audit mode).
-Ensure that your rule sets are in the right order if these rules are enabled in several rule sets, as they may overload and cancel the effect of the general device access configuration in the rule sets that follow.

-- 4. For every device type, select the action to apply whenever the device is used or plugged in.
-If you select Block or Audit, logs will only be generated the first time this device is used. - 5.
+Ensure that your rule sets are in the right order if these rules are enabled in several rule sets, as they may overload and cancel the effect of the general device access configuration in the rule sets that follow. - For every device type, select the action to apply whenever the device is used or plugged in.
+If you select the Block or Audit action, a log will be generated only when the device is first used. - 5.
 In the banner at the top of the rule: - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule.